Managing the Item Limit

 Alternatively, if you cannot live without the Heavy Plasmas, you can make some space by only bringing one clip per gun.
 With 32 rounds, the bullets in each clip are plentiful.

-If you don't use all your soldier spaces, tanks are a great way to bring in more firepower at a cost of 1 item slot and 4 soldier slots for each tank.
+If you don't use all your soldier spaces, tanks are a great way to bring in more firepower at a cost of 4 soldier slots for each tank.

-The Tank/Rocket Launcher for example is an excellent way to pack 8 medium strength rockets for 1/80th of the item limit.
+The Tank/Rocket Launcher for example is an excellent way to pack 8 medium strength rockets without using the item limit.
 To carry a similar number of rockets for the hand held Rocket Launcher would require 9/80 items.

 The advanced Hovertank/Plasma can also match if not exceed a veteran soldier with similar armament.
 Even with finite ammunition, it carries tons of plasma rounds that allow it to last a very long time in battle by itself.